What Is A Warranty Deed And How Does It Benefit Home Buyers?

 - That no third parties can claim ownership of the property

-Keep in mind that a warranty deed can vary from state to state, so it’s a good idea to check with a licensed real estate attorney.
+Keep in mind that a warranty deed can vary from state to state, so it’s a good idea to check with a licensed real estate attorney as you begin the process.
 They can advise you on any deeds that exist in your area.

 There are two types of warranty deeds you’ll typically encounter: general warranty deeds and special warranty deeds.
 Let’s look at each type more closely below.